'They didn't do more than him' - Nigeria's John Ogu bemoans Wilfred Ndidi's Caf Africa XI snub | Goal.com

 First award of its kind in Africa.
 Some 500 national team players from 27 @CAF_Online countries voted for their best team in 2018. @FIFPro @FIFProAfrica https://t.co/uYw78E13A6— Andrew Orsatti (@AndrewOrsatti) January 8, 2019

-Collectively, it was a less successful event for Nigeria at the Caf awards gala held in Dakar, Senegal on Tueday evening.
+Collectively, it was a less successful outing for Nigeria at the 2018 Caf awards gala held in Dakar, Senegal on Tueday evening.

 No Nigerian player was included in the star-studded XI, Super Falcons duo of Asisat Oshoala and Francesca Ordega lost the best footballer [women category] award to South Africa sensation Thembi Kgatlana and Thomas Dennerby missed out on the women's coach top prize to Banyana Banyana's Desiree Ellis.